cslauritsen/shpion/README.md

 Introduction
 -----------
-shpion is a little program that counts keyboard and mouse input events and publishes them anonymously to a mqtt broker.
+shpion is a little program that publishes counts of keyboard and mouse input events anonymously to a mqtt broker. shpion only works on linux.

 INSTALLATION
 ------------